 On this page:

-Secondary science teachers who wish to pursue the teaching credential/certificate must submit to the Graduate School the following:
+Secondary science teachers who wish to pursue the teaching credential/certificate must follow the steps below:

-- Proof of current Ohio AYA License in Integrated Science
+- Submit a proof of current Ohio AYA License in Integrated Science

-- An official transcript showing the award of a Master’s degree in any field, unless from Wright State
+- Submit an official transcript showing the award of a master’s degree in any field, unless from Wright State